 Hopefully, these harsh penalties decrease the number of hit-and-run accidents in Texas, and will encourage drivers to stop and call 911 after an accident.
 This will also give those who are injured or killed the ability to recover for their medical bills, or file a personal injury or wrongful death lawsuit against the driver.

-If you have been injured in an auto accident, contact Stephens, Anderson & Cummings today.
-Call 877-920-9009 for a free consultation.
+If you have been injured in an auto accident, contact the experienced Fort Worth personal injury attorneys at Stephens, Anderson & Cummings today.